JulianNicholls/Raspberry-Pi-Misc/README.md

 The simplest way to change to a common-cathode display would be to swap the names of segment_on() and segment_off().

+### traffic_lights

+Simulate a (British) set of traffic lights with a Red, Amber, and Green LED connected to pins 11, 13, and 15 respectively.

 ## python/pygame